na-na-hi/renget/archive/ProdiAgy.md

 ##Recommendations:
 iA3 for everything at great quality while maintaining small size, 200kb.
 !!! info iA3 might work better without captions which is a big plus for it.
-Captioning is only required if you train a character with some alien artstyle in which case you do want captions to separate the character from the style characteristics.
 LoKr for fast LoHa quality at a 2.5mb size.
 LoHa for likely placebo perfect reproduction at a bigger size. (iA3 and LoKr can likely do similarly by just prompting better.
 Skill issue.)
 LoCon and LoRa if you're simple and want to waste space, at that point just try out DyLora.
 Prodigy is the best optimizer (currently, likely ancient within 5 months) fight me on this.

-##DATASET, BATCH, GRADIENT, STEPS, EPOCHS, TIME?
+##DATASET, STEPS, EPOCHS, TIME?
+Below 14?
+10 rep * 12-24 epochs.
-Below 28?
-Gradient Checkpointing Off, 1 Batch Size, Gradient Accumulation Steps = Dataset Size, 1 rep and use epochs.
+Below 28? maybe use reps and use epochs.
 Equal or above 28?
-Gradient Checkpointing Off or On depending on if you want more Batch Size or if you want to be able to use Gradient Accumulation at all, 1 rep and use epochs.
+1 rep and use epochs.
 Training time should be very fast compared to other methods.

 ##Base iA3 Prodigy .json: